SkafteNicki/dtu_mlops/s3_reproducibility/docker.md

 [this article](https://devopscube.com/reduce-docker-image-size/) on different approaches to reducing image size.
 Additionally, you can take a look at the
-[dive-in extension](https://www.docker.com/blog/reduce-your-image-size-with-the-dive-in-docker-extension/) for Docker Desktop that lets you explore in depth your Docker images.
+[dive-in extension](https://www.docker.com/blog/reduce-your-image-size-with-the-dive-in-docker-extension/) for Docker Desktop that lets you explore your Docker images in depth.